drrtrana/CS324-HW01B/README.md

 **Submitting your assignment**

 **1.** Once you have completed all the problems, commit your final code to GitHub. <br>
-- Please also commit code after each step of each problem and remember to run the unit tests (where applicable) and code analyzers before you commit.
+- Please also commit code after each step of each problem and remember to run the unit tests (where applicable) and code analyzers before you commit.<br>

-**2.** Then in IntelliJ, go to File, select Export to Zip File.
-This will a create a zip file of the entire project directory.<br>
-**3.** Submit the .zip file to the Homework 1B Assignment folder on D2L.<br>
+**2.** Direct Message Sebin Puthenthara Suresh on Slack and let him know that your code is ready to be graded - he will coordinate with me.<br>

 **Coding Rules**